 Veronika has over 15 years of international experience working in managerial positions across Europe and Asia.
 For several years, she worked on European projects supporting hearing-impaired students.
 She has gained a Master’s degree in Education in the Czech Republic and after completing education courses in BC, she has received the BC Teacher Certificate.
-During her travels, she visited different countries around the world but she chose to settle down in Nelson with her family.
+During her travels, she visited different countries around the world but she chose to settle down with her family in Nelson.

 Kevin Wallbridge, TCMP (program) B.A., Instructor

 Kevin earned his degree in Medical Anthropology and Asian Studies.
 He is a highly experienced teacher of the esoteric concepts of the body and health that are found in Chinese physical culture.
 From a year-long residency in China, Kevin has first hand experience of the People’s Republic.
 He was trained as a cross-cultural facilitator by the founder of the Canadian Association of Applied Anthropologists.
 He offers his twelve years of experience in the Asian martial arts to the benefit of the students and the community alike.
 Kevin is bilingual in English and Mandarin.